 Each participant must meet the grade/age requirement for each camp by the start date.
 Due to various regulations we are unable to make any exceptions to this rule.

 When does camp registration close?

-All camps close for registration at 9:00am two days prior to their start, or when the camp sells out.
-Once a camp sells out or reaches the registration deadline, we are unable to add any additional campers.
+Due to high demand, many camps fill prior to the registration deadline and early registration is recommended.
+Once a camp reaches capacity or the registration deadline, we are unable to add additional campers.

 **Campers registering close to the enrollment deadline are more likely not to receive their roommate request and may end up in a single room.**

 Do you accept walk-up registrations?